 ABOUT RICHARD RELLA JR

-Richard previously studied at the London Academy of Music and Dramatic Arts as well as the Manhattan School of Music, learning from film and stage icons such as Austin Pendleton (A Beautiful Mind and My Cousin Vinny), Marcia Milgrom Dodge (Ragtime), Olympia Dukakis (Moonstruck), Paul Gemignani (Pal Joey and Assassins), and Rodney Cottier (Shakespeare’s Globe and Royal Opera House).
+A Liberal Arts professor by the age of twenty-five, Richard holds a BA from Fordham University, an MFA in Acting from Brooklyn College, and an MBA from Mercy University.
+He also trained at the London Academy of Music and Dramatic Arts and the Manhattan School of Music, studying with celebrated figures such as Austin Pendleton (A Beautiful Mind, My Cousin Vinny), Marcia Milgrom Dodge (Ragtime), Olympia Dukakis (Moonstruck), Paul Gemignani (Pal Joey, Assassins), and Rodney Cottier (Shakespeare’s Globe, Royal Opera House).

 What Others Say